Emanuel Miller (basketball): Texas Legends (2024)

-After going undrafted in the 2024 NBA draft, Miller signed with the Dallas Mavericks on July 12, 2024 and joined them for the 2024 NBA Summer League.
-However, he was waived on October 18 and on October 26, he joined the Texas Legends.
+After going undrafted in the 2024 NBA draft, Miller signed with the Dallas Mavericks on July 12, 2024, and joined them for the 2024 NBA Summer League.
+However, he was waived by the Mavericks on October 18 and on October 26, he joined the Texas Legends.

-Chicago / Windy City Bulls (2024–present)
+Chicago Bulls (2024–2026)

 On December 28, 2024, Miller signed a two-way contract with the Chicago Bulls.
+He made six appearances for the Bulls during the 2024–25 NBA season, averaging 1.7 points, 1.3 rebounds, and 0.3 assists.

+Miller played in five contests for the Bulls during the 2025–26 NBA season, recording averages of 3.0 points, 0.6 rebounds, and 0.8 assists.

+Austin Spurs (2026)

+On February 1, 2026, Miller was traded to the Cleveland Cavaliers in a three-team trade that also included the Sacramento Kings.
+He was released by the Cavaliers on February 20, without making an appearance for the team.
+On February 23, the San Antonio Spurs signed Miller to a two-way contract.
+He did not make any appearances for San Antonio prior to being waived on July 22.

 National team career

 Miller has represented Canada in several international competitions.
 In July 2017, he competed for the Canada team that won a gold medal at the FIBA U19 World Cup.
 Miller averaged 1.6 points and 1.7 rebounds per game.
 In June 2018, he was a key piece for the Canada team that captured a silver medal at the FIBA U18 Americas Championship.
 Miller averaged 17.3 points, 7.3 rebounds, 1.5 assists and 1.2 steals per game.
 In the semifinal win against Puerto Rico, he posted 31 points and 14 rebounds.